Vanchay21s/Vanchay21s/README.md

 ## 👋 Hi there, I'm Vanchay
 Welcome to my GitHub profile!
 I'm passionate about coding, learning, and making great contributions to the tech community.

 ## 🎯 About Me
-- 🌱 Currently learning: JavaScript | React+Tailwind | Node/Express+MongoDB and PostgreSQL
+- 🌱 Currently learning: JavaScript
 - 💼 Working on: Build Web Online-Shop can add Favorite and Cart.
 - 🔭 Exploring: Web Development and Cross-platform development.
 - 📫 How to reach me: chaydouble0@gmail.com